 - ¾ Tbsp arrowroot starch

-- Preheat the oven to 350°F. Take a 9-inch spring form pan and lay a piece of parchment paper on the bottom before clamping on the sides.
-Cut off most of the excess parchment (leave about an inch all around) and grease the sides of the pan.
+- Preheat oven to 350°F. Place a piece of parchment paper over the bottom piece of a 9 inch springform pan before clamping down the side piece.
+Cut off most of the excess parchment and grease the sides of the pan with butter.

 - Place the rolled oats in a food processor and blend until it forms a coarse flour.
 Remove the oats and set aside.

-- Add the dates and butter to the food processor and blend until the dates are in small pieces.
+- Add the dates and butter to the food processor and blend until the dates are chopped into very small pieces.

-- Add approximately an inch of water to the bottom of a double boiler and melt one cup of white chocolate chips on medium heat.
-Stir every few minutes and be sure not to get any water in the chocolate.
-When the chips are melted, remove from heat and stir in two tablespoons of melted butter.
-Allow the mixture to cool for 10 minutes.
+- Add approximately an inch of water to the bottom of a double boiler and melt one cup of white chocolate chips on medium-low heat.
+Stir every few minutes and be sure not to get any water or steam in the chocolate.

-- Put the filling in the spring-form pan and using a small offset spatula, smooth out the filling until it is even across the pan.
+- Transfer the filling to the springform pan and use a small offset spatula to smooth it out evenly in the pan.

-- In a small saucepan, combine the blueberries, sugar, lemon juice, and half the water.
-Bring to a boil, then lower heat to simmer.
+- In a small saucepan, combine the blueberries, sugar, lemon juice, and half of the water.
+Bring to a boil on medium heat and then reduce heat to medium-low to bring the mixture to a simmer.